ericsonga/APCSAReview/_sources/HiddenFiles/topic-1-8-toggle-write-code.rst

         :practice: T
         :autograde: unittest

-        Write code that should print the name on one line and the favorite food on the next line.
+        Write code that prints the name on one line and the favorite food on the next line.
 Your output should look like ``Your name is Julian`` ``Your favorite food is chicken wings``
         ~~~~
         public class Test1
         {
             public static void main(String[] args)
             {
                 String name = "Julian";
                 String food = "chicken wings";

                 // Add your code here

             }
         }